frdel/agent-zero/docs/architecture.md

 ### Types of Default Extensions
 - **Message Loop Prompts**: These extensions handle the construction of system messages and maintain message history, ensuring that the agent has access to relevant context during interactions.
 - **Memory Management**: Extensions can also manage memory recall and solution memorization, allowing for dynamic updates based on user interactions.
 - **Custom Extensions**: Users can create custom extensions to add new functionalities or modify existing ones.

-If you believe the extension could bring value to the community, consider contributing it to the main repository by making a pull request.
+See [Adding Extensions](#adding-extensions) for more details.

 ## Key Files
 | File | Description |